ncassi01/hello-world-openshift/README.md

 - This is still a well understood pattern even if hard to demo

-- The build/ deploy helm charts

-- An example of sealing of some secrets (already very well documented)

 - Horizontal Pod AutoScaling patterns

 - NAS connections